Things To Do

 How to reach Monsefú by plane.

-Located in Trujillo, approximately 10 km from Monsefú, this airport serves domestic and international flights.
+Located approximately 10 km from Monsefú, this airport serves domestic and limited international flights, making it the closest major airport for travelers.

 Walkability